 If you Google “books to teach my teen about sex,” you’ll get thousands of great books all covering some aspect of sex education.

 It’s overwhelming!
-That’s why I put together this list of books that, between the 3 of them, cover just about every aspect of “the talk” you’ll have with your teen.
+That’s why I put together this list of books that cover just about every aspect of “the talk” you’ll have with your teen.

 Author Hannah Witton has written a thoughtful, honest, and engaging book about sex for teens and young adults.